credibil/docs/src/v1-using/index.md

 ## Design Axioms

-While not critical to learning to use the API, the following design axioms might be of some interest in understanding the philosophy we adopted for the development of Credibil VC libraries.
+While not critical to learning to use the API, the following design axioms might be of some interest in understanding the philosophy we adopted for the development of Credibil libraries.

 ### Do not bake HTTP into the API